World’s Eight Richest Men Have Combined Wealth Equal To Poorest 3.6 Billion People. When Is Enough Enough? [Opinion]

 — Scott Santens (@scottsantens) January 16, 2017

-With a net worth of $75bn, Microsoft founder Bill Gates tops the list of the world’s wealthiest men.
-The combined wealth owned by Gates and his seven fellow billionaires comes to $426bn, a staggering number equal to the amount of wealth owned by the poorest 3.6 billion people on the planet.
+With a net worth of $75 billion, Microsoft founder Bill Gates tops the list of the world’s wealthiest men.
+The combined wealth owned by Gates and his seven fellow billionaires comes to $426 billion, a staggering number equal to the amount of wealth owned by the poorest 3.6 billion people on the planet.

 According to Oxfam, the majority of people in the poorest 50 percent face daily struggles just to survive.
 Oxfam’s chief executive, Mark Goldring stated, “This year’s snapshot of inequality is clearer, more accurate and more shocking than ever before.
 It is beyond grotesque that a group of men who could easily fit in a single golf buggy own more than the poorest half of humanity.”